Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - When completed, navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store and record the *ADL URI* value which from the Data Lake Store blade which will be in the [form](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/adlsuri1.PNG?token=AKE1nZJeOG7q3pFgLOTS-Cp-7CHCOKZIks5ZLcgEwA%3D%3D) **adl://__****__.azuredatalakestore.net**
   - You will need this to connect PBI to the data in your Data Lake Store.

+  ### Move resources to Data Lake Store
+  - Navigate back to the Resource group and select the Data lake Store you just created.
+  - In the next blade, click in Data Explorer at the top.
+  - In the Data Explorer blade, click on New Folder.
+You will be prompted to enter folder name.
+Enter **forphmdeploymentbyadf**.
+This folder will contain all the scripts, models and files needed for deployment that will be used by Data Factory.
+  - We will use AzCopy to get the contents for *forphmdeploymentbyadf* locally on our machine.
+  - In the AzCopy terminal, type the following [command]().
+  - Navigate to the folder C:\forphmdeploymentbyadf on your machine.
+Next we will upload these files to our Data Lake Store
+  - Select the folder **forphmdeploymentbyadf** in your Data Lake Store that you just created and click on Upload at the top.
+Upload the contents of C:\forphmdeploymentbyadf here.
+  - This will take time depending on your bandwidth.
+  - We can also use one time copy wizard in Data Factory to move files from the storage container *forphmdeploymentbyadf* we created above to the folder *forphmdeploymentbyadf* in our Data lake store.
+  -
   - Next we will create three folders (**adfrscripts**, **historic_meta**, **models** ) in our Data Lake Store and upload files to them.
      - Navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store.
      - In the next blade, click in Data Explorer at the top.